Wesel station: Construction and commissioning of the Oberhausen–Arnhem railway

 The construction of Wesel station was subjected to special conditions due to its proximity to the fortress.
 The Ministry of War initially wanted a station on the western side.
 This would have required the building of a 200 Prussian rod (≈ 753 metre)-long embankment to protect against flooding and ice on the Lippe.
 In addition, the Rheintor (Rhine Gate), which formed the entrance to the pontoon bridge over the Rhine, would no longer have been usable by horse-riders and wagons.
-In this case, the railway would have built a opening bridge for the railway.
+In this case, the railway would have built an opening bridge for the railway.
 In addition, the station could have been fired on from the other bank of the Rhine.
 A station on the eastern side, on the other hand, satisfied the town and the CME and was ultimately built due to the problems with the western option.
 The CME intended to build the railway embankment to be flood-proof at 35 Prussian feet (≈ 11.0 metres) above the level of Wesel.
 The military administration required a reduction in the overall height to 30 feet (≈ 9.4 m), and later to 28.5 feet (≈ 8.9 m).